it990110/it990110.github.io/website/docs/update-version.md

 ---
-id: add-files
+id: update-version
-title: Add Files
+title: Create New Version
 description: Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.
 ---